May Sarton: Works and themes

+Sarton's works have also been of interest to the field of age studies.
+She first became interested in aging due to her time spent with older people, taking a cautiously optimistic view of aging that focused on the barriers of aging in a society that values younger people while stereotyping older people, the mental effects of losing people due to death, and the gaining of wisdom and freedom through aging.
+However, some scholars argue that while Sarton paints a "sympathetic" view of aging in her writing, she felt conflicted about her own aging process because of the effects of several illnesses, which is reflected in her journals.
+Due to her interest in aging, Sarton's writing has directly impacted the development of literary age studies.
+Her novel As We Are Now served as inspiration for Barbara Frey Waxman's coining of the literary genre "Reifungsroman" that focuses on "ripening toward death"; this serves as a spin-off of the typical Bildungsroman to focus on the development of older protagonists rather than younger protagonists.

-Margot Peters' controversial authorized biography (1998) revealed May Sarton as a complex individual who often struggled in her relationships.
+Margot Peters' authorized biography (1998) revealed May Sarton as a complex individual who often struggled in her relationships.
 Peters' book was often scathing ("People who had the misfortune to become her intimates almost universally came to regret it.
 On the slightest of pretexts, Ms. Peters has it, Sarton subjected them to 'terrible scenes, nights of weeping, rages, blowups.'
 She was expert at emotional blackmail, and behaved badly in restaurants.
 Self-absorbed and insensitive, May Sarton wooed others with extravagant attentions, only to betray and humiliate them later -- 'with scant regard,' Ms. Peters observes, 'for the chaos left in her wake.'"), but the biography was considered "thoughtful, even-handed, [and] well-written."

 A selected edition of Sarton's letters was edited by Susan Sherman in 1997 and many of Sarton's papers are held in the New York Public Library.